pdy-sdn/pandeysudan.github.io/_pages/experience.md

 author_profile: true
 ---

 Welcome to my experince page!
-Here I highlight my research projects during my Ph.D. at the University of Arizona, as well as industry projects I worked on at AIT Solutions, Thailand.
+Here I highlight my research projects during my Ph.D. at the University of Arizona, as well as PBD and Wind engineering projects I did at AIT Solutions, Thailand.

 ---

 ## Research Projects:
 ## Steel Seismic Collector Connections

-During my Ph.D., I conducted large-scale experimental testing of steel seismic collector connections and performed high-fidelity nonlinear simulations in ANSYS.
-The goal was to understand the behavior and performance of collector connections under seismic loads.
+I pefromed large-scale experimental testing of steel seismic collector connections in collaboration with Lehigh University team.
+This research work is a part of a larger multi-university research project, led by the University of Arizona (UA) in collaboration with Lehigh University and the University of California, San Diego (UCSD), and funded by the National Science Foundation (NSF).The research’s main objective is to advance knowledge on the seismic performance, analysis, and design of collectors in steel buildings with composite floor and roof systems.
+The research involves both computational simulation and large-scale experiments.
+I was involved with large-scale experimental testing of steel seismic collector connections, and necessary analytical work.

 ### Highlights: